Orange Rosemary Collins

 Is it possible to make a non-alcoholic version of the Orange Rosemary Collins?

 Absolutely!
-You can create a non-alcoholic version by substituting gin with a non-alcoholic spirit or simply using more soda water and a splash of tonic.
-The rosemary syrup and fresh juices will still provide a refreshing flavor profile.
+You can create a non-alcoholic version by substituting the gin with a non-alcoholic spirit or simply using additional soda water and rosemary syrup.
+This will maintain the refreshing qualities of the cocktail without the alcohol.